Momentum And Collisions

 For elastic collisions in one-dimension (head-on collision):

-Conservation Of Angular Mοmentum
+Conservation Of Angular Momentum

-Where: I is the rotational inertia of the body about the axis of rotation w is the angular velocity of the body If no net external torque acts on the body, L = constant.
+I is the rotational inertia of the body about the axis of rotation

 Thus,

-where the subscripts 1 and 2 denote "initial" and "final".
 For example, a figure skater pulling his arms in during rotation will spin faster as a result.
 This is because there is no net external torque acting on his body.
-So as he pulls in his arms he is decreasing his I value, which results in w increasing (since his angular mοmentum L is constant).
+So as he pulls in his arms he is decreasing his I value, which results in w increasing (since his angular momentum L is constant).

-Return from Momentum And Collisions to Useful Physics Formulas page
+Return to Useful Physics Formulas page

-Return from Momentum And Collisions to Real World Physics Problems home page
+Return to Real World Physics Problems home page